Register a food business

 Please note: Street trading at events where the public have paid to access the site do not need to apply for a street trading pitch.

-Once you have registered, you only need to notify us of a change of food business operator if you stop operating or the nature of your business changes.
+Once you have registered, you only need to notify us of a change of food business operator, if you stop operating, or if the nature of your business changes.

 Following an inspection, you will receive a food hygiene rating scheme.
 To be awarded a 4 or 5 star rating you must be able to demonstrate a high level of compliance with food hygiene law.

 The level of compliance will be assessed by one of our food safety officers when your business is inspected.